flipfloppy1/ludus-log-generator/README.md

 # ludus-log-generator
-A simple header-only logging system for Ludus, a voxel game.
+A simple header-only logger for Ludus, a voxel game.